fosteeco/React-contact-app-udemy-project/dev-journal.md

 Alert context, state, component, and reducer implemented.
 Form validation can be done through the markup or one of our alerts.
 I think I prefer the minLength attribute in the markup.
 Writing more code seems unnecessary.

-## 63
+## 63. User Registration

-Had an issue wher axios wasn't sending the request to the correct url.
+User registration now accesses the database.
+The register.js component runs a function from AuthState called register Had an issue wher axios wasn't sending the request to the correct url.
+Fixed this by correcting the url in the proxy of the react folder.
+It contained an https url when it should've been http.
+Restarting the server made this take effect.